sftcd/tlspad/README.md

 - [dumper.sh](dumper.sh) is a bash script that's a small wrapper on tshark or tcpdump
     - [functions.sh](functions.sh) has some bash utility stuff I tend to re-use
+- [TlsPadFncs.py](TlsPadFncs.py) has classes and functions that are used by...
 - [TLSPacketSizes.py](TLSPacketSizes.py) does some simple per-session counts of TLS packet sizes in PCAP files
     - seems to match at least one ground truth case, more checks needed
     - pyshark still now and then says tshark crashed, will just live with it for now
+- [Tls2Music.py](Tls2Music.py) takes the packets sizes/times and (will, when done), turn those to sound

 ## Tools used